petergridge/Irrigation-V5/readme_new.md

 - Sunset
   - calculates the start time based on the sunset time provided by the sun integration.
 A slider provides the ability to offset the time by +/- 4 hours
 ### Frequency
-The schedule can be configured to support a run frequency as a numeric value, 1 = every day, 2 = every two days.
-You can also configure the program to run on specific days of the week. 'sun,tue, thu' will run the program on Sunday, Tuesday and Thursday only.
+The schedule can be configured to :
+- To run every n days, 1 = every day, 2 = every two days and so on.
+- On specific week days, 'sun,tue,thu' will run the program on Sunday, Tuesday and Thursday only.

-The schedule can be set at the program level to apply to all zones.
-Or a schdeule can be set independantly on each zone.
+The schedule can be set at:
+- The program level to apply to all zones.
+- On each zone.
 This allows the program to run different zones at varying tempos allowing the lawn to be watered weekly and the pots every 2.
+- A combination of both

-If both are set the zone level frequency takes precidence.
+- If both are set the zone level frequency takes precidence.

 ### Enable options
 ![image](https://github.com/user-attachments/assets/fa08bd64-ab21-4176-9887-f18688ad7205)